- by Daniel

-Because not only does it give you a comforting feeling on your work breaks.
+Because not only does it give you a comforting feeling on your tea breaks.

 It can also give you an nice boost of energy and act as the perfect pick me up to carry on grafting throughout the day.

-And hot drinks and soups become even more important when you are working outside in cold conditions, as they help to nourish you and warm your muscles up again.
+And hot drinks and soups become even more important when you're working outside in cold conditions, as they help to nourish you and warm you up from the inside.

-However sometimes you don't have the facilities onsite to be able to make your own hot drinks and this is where a good quality flask will prove invaluable.
+However you don't always have the facilities on site to be able to make your own hot drinks, and this is what makes a good quality flask invaluable.

-As you will be able to fill one of these with tea, coffee or soup and have access to hot drinks whenever you like.
+As you can fill it up with tea, coffee or soup and have access to hot drinks whenever you like.

-And a great one that will stay warm throughout your entire shift on site is the Thermos Work Series 40 Ounce Flask.
+And a great flask that will stay warm throughout your entire shift is the Thermos Work Series 40 Ounce Flask.

 And it's built especially for use on jobsites, meaning it's tough and durable enough to withstand harsh conditions.

 So one of these would make the ideal gift for any tea or coffee loving tradesperson.